Long-term Customer Loyalty

 Sourcing traffic through email newsletters from your website’s subscriber list, running social media ads, and creating landing pages are all ways to positively increase traffic to your listing while building a relationship to improve your customer lifetime value.

-Most established sellers know: to stay ahead, you need to keep thinking ahead.
+Most established sellers know: that to stay ahead, you need to keep thinking ahead.
 To maintain seller account success on a platform as competitive as Amazon, invest in ways to record your own data.

 There are multiple software services that retain your ad data for longer than Amazon does (an unimpressive 2 weeks) so that you can track trends.
 This will become increasingly important as the frequency of customers who use voice shopping grows because your product visibility may depend on it.